Atrociously/stilts/book/src/extension_traits.md

 Extension traits are an existing concept in rust used to add functionality to types.
 Stilts defines a few extension traits which are imported into the template rendering scope automatically.

-Currently there are three traits exposing 5 methods which can be used to change how a variable is rendered.
+Currently, there are three traits exposing 5 methods which can be used to change how a variable is rendered.
 You can view the [trait docs](https://docs.rs/stilts/latest/stilts/#traits) to see how the traits are defined and implemented, but this page will cover the basics of how to use them.